James Figg: Legacy

-Artist William Hogarth was also a friend and admirer of Figg, who appears in several of the former's paintings, including Southwark Fair, in which he brandishes a sword on horseback, and in The Levée, the second entry in the series A Rake's Progress, in which he stands third from the left holding quarterstaffs among the rake's tutors.
-Figg may also be the bald man lying on the floor in A Midnight Modern Conversation, though Hogarth captioned the picture: "Think not to find one meant resemblance there, we lash the Vices but the Persons spare".
+Artist William Hogarth was also a friend and admirer of Figg, who appears in several of the former's paintings, including Southwark Fair, in which he brandishes a sword on horseback, and in The Levée, the second entry in the series A Rake's Progress, in which he stands among the rake's tutors, holding quarterstaffs.
+Figg may also feature in A Midnight Modern Conversation, though Hogarth captioned the picture: "Think not to find one meant resemblance there, we lash the Vices but the Persons spare".
 Hogarth's painting The Pugilist was long attributed as a portrait of Jack Broughton, but Hogarth scholar Elizabeth Einberg and boxing historian Tony Gee have both claimed that it is probably of Figg.

 Figg was inducted into the International Boxing Hall of Fame in 1992 and the Bare Knuckle Boxing Hall of Fame in 2010.
 A blue plaque dedicated to him was unveiled at The James Figg Pub (formerly The Greyhound Inn), Cornmarket, Thame, on 14 April 2011.